-Most users will obtain their preconditioner contexts from the KSP context with the command KSPGetPC().
+Users obtain their preconditioner contexts from the KSP context with the command KSPGetPC().
 It is possible to create, manipulate, and destroy PC contexts directly, although this capability should rarely be needed.
-To create a PC context, one uses the command
+To create a PC context, one uses the command sets the preconditioner method to be used.
+The routine